 In this paper, the LI norm of continuous functions and corresponding continuous estimation of regression parameters are defined.
-The continuous LI norm estimation problem of one and two parameters linear models in the continuous case is solved.
+The continuous LI norm estimation problem of one and two parameters linear models in the continuous case are solved.
 We proceed to use the functional form and parameters of the probability distribution function of income to exactly determine the LI norm approximation of the corresponding Lorenz curve of the statistical population under consideration.
+Iran family budget data were used to estimate income distribution for the period of 1362-1370.

-Keywords: L1 norm, Lorenz Curve, Continuous estimation
+Keywords: L1 norm, Lorenz Curve, Continuous estimation, Income distribution